nesquena/backburner/HOOKS.md

 * `after_perform`: Called with the job args after it performs.
 Uncaught exceptions will be treated like regular job exceptions.

-* `around_perform`: Called with the job args.
-It is expected to yield in order to perform the job.
-It may handle exceptions thrown by `perform`, but any that are not caught will be treated like regular job exceptions.

 * `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks).